-Nature Play WA is calling on WA families to make April 18 the world’s biggest backyard campout from the COVID-19 safe surrounds of your own home!
+Nature Play WA and ED!
+Magazine are calling on WA families to make December 12 the world’s biggest backyard campout yet!

 It’s easy to take part.
 All you need to do is roll out the swag, pitch the tent, or create your own glamping extravaganza in your outdoor space and enjoy a night outdoors.

-You can play board games by torchlight, tell stories, star gaze, cook on your barbecue and roast marshmallows over your fire pit if you have one.
+You can play board games by torchlight, tell stories, star gaze, cook and even roast marshmallows on your gas barbecue.

 If you’re feeling extra brave, why not set up camp in your front garden.
 And if you don’t have an outdoor space or you’re not comfortable sleeping outdoors, that’s OK, just set up your ‘campsite’ in the living room!